Categories: Content Marketing

 • By travel mode, it hides selected vaults during border stands, hence it is perfect for those who travel often.

-• Watchtower gives up-to-date warnings in case of weak passwords, breaches, reused passwords, and compromised passwords detection through the dark web by monitoring the places where the attack has taken place.
+• Watchtower provides up-to-date warnings for weak, breached, reused, and compromised passwords, and detects them through the dark web by monitoring where attacks have taken place.

 • Privacy Cards help hide your real payment info while purchasing online, thus your bank account and financial data remain safe.